 Tampering, damaging, or inhibiting the use of emergency equipment in any University housing is expressly prohibited.
 Residents may not use emergency equipment for any purpose other than emergency use.
-This includes fire extinguishers, heat and smoke detectors, fire hoses, fire doors, exit doors, exit lights or panels, door alarms, or any other emergency equipment.
-University house and apartment residents must keep smoke detectors and any Universityprovided extinguishers in good working order at all times.
+This includes fire extinguishers, heat and smoke detectors, carbon monoxide detectors, fire hoses, fire doors, exit doors, exit lights or panels, door alarms, or any other emergency equipment.

+University house and apartment residents must keep smoke detectors, carbon monoxide monitors, and any University- provided extinguishers in good working order at all times.